ncatlab/nlab-content/pages/1/3/4/0/431/content.md

 * Without the axiom of choice, [[functor|functors]] and [[anafunctor|anafunctors]] become distinct, and often the latter is more appropriate; see (Makkai, 1996).

-* Perhaps most disturbingly of all to the classical mathematician, one must distinguish between _finite sets_, _subfinite sets_ (those admitting an injection to a finite set), _finitely-indexed sets_ (those admitting a surjection from some finite set), and even _subfinitely indexed sets_.
+* Perhaps most disturbingly of all to the classical mathematician, one must distinguish between _finite sets_, _subfinite sets_, _finitely-indexed sets_, and even _subfinitely indexed sets_; see [[finite set]] for definitions.
 However, in practice it is usually either finite or finitely-indexed sets that are important, and with practice a little bit of thought suffices to show which is the relevant concept.

 ## Negative translation ##